 Here they are and along with their focus.

 Quite the Chap (Colby Johannson) will help you think smarter about golf.

-Mr. Short Game (Matt Fischer) will save you strokes on and around the green.
+Mr. Short Game (Matt Fisher) will save you strokes on and around the green.

 Golf Yogi (Mark Williamson) will improve your overall fitness.